PoisotLab/MetawebTransferLearning/README.md

-# Step 6 - Inflating the predictions with the Newfoundland data
+# Step 6 - inflating the predictions with the Newfoundland data

 ````julia
 using DelimitedFiles